 Dry cleaning is a very specific operation that involves the use of solvents, rather than water-based cleaners, in machines that look and function similarly to washing machines.
 But dry cleaning is not the only service that dry cleaners offer and, especially in the case of dress shirts, the cleaner will more often than not perform what's called a "wash and press" service.

-"Wash and Press" sounds exactly like what it is—your shirt will be laundered in a machine with water and detergent, the way you do at home, and then it will be pressed straight out of the washing machine, while it's still damp.
+"Wash and press" sounds exactly like what it is—your shirt will be laundered in a machine with water and detergent, the way you do at home, and then it will be pressed straight out of the washing machine, while it's still damp.
 The service you're paying for, essentially, is the pressing, which takes a toll on your shirts, as well as the convenience of having someone else handle the laundering for you.

-If you do decide to take shirtcare into your own hands, here are your washing instructions:
+If you do decide to take shirtcare into your own hands, here are your washing insIf you do decide to take shirt care into your own hands, here are your washing instructions:

-2. Wash shirts using cold water.
+2. Wash shirts on your machine's delicate setting with cold water.

-3. When you remove the shirts from the washing machine, grab them by the shoulders, and give them a good snapping shake to uncrumple them.
+3. When you remove the shirts from the washing machine, grab them by the shoulders and give them a good snapping shake to uncrumple them.

-5. Give them a light pressing.
+5. Give your shirts a light pressing.

 Eton shirts are specially crafted using a centuries-old process that encourages the wrinkles to release with your natural body heat as you wear it.
 Lesser non-wrinkle shirtmakers use harsh chemicals like formaldehyde to keep wrinkle-resistant.
 But do you really want to be wearing that next to your skin?
 We didn’t think so.